Overview of Implant Placement

 It may be beneficial to perform a soft tissue graft to obtain stronger, more easily cleaned, and natural appearing gum tissue in the area around the implant.
 This process involves moving a small amount of gum tissue from one part of your mouth to the area around the implant.
 Most often, it is a brief and relatively comfortable procedure.

-Whether it’s one tooth or all of your teeth that are being replaced, your dentist will complete the restoration by fitting the replacement tooth (crown) to the dental implant.
+Whether it’s one tooth or all of your teeth that are being replaced, Dr. Austin will complete the restoration by fitting the replacement tooth (crown) to the dental implant.

 Dental Implants Presentation